 - 6.1.
-A Senior Manager may be informed by an employee about concern(s) and that s/he is "blowing the whistle" within the procedure in person; or in writing or over the phone. - 6.2.
+A Senior Manager may be informed by an employee about concern(s) and that they are "blowing the whistle" within the procedure in person; or in writing or over the phone. - 6.2.
 The Senior Manager should respond immediately by arranging to meet with the employee to discuss the concern(s) as soon as possible.